JongYoung-Namgung/APAC/README.md

 `pCore_m` is the myelin-only candidate region.
 It is defined as the high-myelin cluster obtained from Gaussian mixture model clustering within the initial auditory ROI.

-This mask is useful for examining the spatial extent of highly myelinated auditory cortex before anatomical refinement.

 ### pCore

 `pCore` is the final APAC-derived parcellation.
 It is obtained by refining pCore_m using curvature-based sulcal constraints around Heschl’s gyrus.

-This is the recommended output for individual-level analyses of the putative core-like auditory region.

----

 ## Requirements